 - Fresh cilantro

-Add coconut milk, pumpkin purée, drained black beans, and cooked chicken (if using).
+- Add coconut milk, pumpkin purée, drained black beans (option to increase amount if not using chicken), and cooked chicken (if using).
 For a soupier consistency, add more broth.
 Cover, return to a simmer, and cook for 5-10 minutes to allow flavors to develop.

 *Loosely inspired by Gluten-Free Goddess.